G-Global Homotopy Theory and Algebraic K-Theory: Ultra-commutativity

 \begin{lemma} Let $\mathscr C$ be a cofibrantly generated symmetric monoidal model category, let $I$ be a set of generating cofibrations, and let $J$ be a set of generating acyclic cofibrations.
 Then $\mathscr C$ satisfies the Strong Commutative Monoid Axiom provided that $i^{\ppo n}/\Sigma_n$ is a cofibration for each $i\in I$ and that $j^{\ppo n}/\Sigma_n$ is an acyclic cofibration for all $j\in J$. \begin{proof} See \cite[Lemma~A.1]{white-cmon} or \cite[Corollary~9]{sym-powers}. \end{proof} \end{lemma}

 In many practical situations the following lemma due to Gorchinskiy and Guletski\u\i\ further simplifies the verification of the Strong Commutative Monoid Axiom:

 \begin{lemma} Let $\mathscr C$ be a cofibrantly generated model category, let $I$ be a set of generating cofibrations, and let $J$ be a set of generating acyclic cofibrations such that all maps in $J$ \emph{have cofibrant source}.
 Then $\mathscr C$ satisfies the Strong Commutative Monoid Axiom provided that $i^{\ppo n}/\Sigma_n$ is a cofibration for all $i\in I$ and that $\Sym^nj=j^{\otimes n}/\Sigma_n$ is a weak equivalence for all $j\in J$. \begin{proof} By the argument from the proof of the previous lemma, i.e.~by \cite[Corollary~9]{sym-powers}, $i^{\ppo n}/\Sigma_n$ is actually a cofibration for \emph{all} cofibrations $i$.
 It remains to show that the cofibration $j^{\ppo n}/\Sigma_n$ is acyclic for each $j\in J$.
-But as $j$ is by assumption a map of cofibrant objects, this is an instance of \cite[Corollary~23]{sym-powers} together with \cite[Corollary~10]{sym-powers}. \end{proof} \end{lemma}
+But as $j$ is a map of cofibrant objects, this follows from \cite[Corollaries~10 and~23]{sym-powers}. \end{proof} \end{lemma}

 The forgetful functor $\CMon(\mathscr C)\to\mathscr C$ has a left adjoint $\textbf P$\nomenclature[aP]{$\cat P$}{free commutative monoid} given on objects by

 and analogously on morphisms; the monoid structure is given by concatenation.